GovReady/govready-q/README.md

 ## <a name="requirements"></a>Requirements

-GovReady-Q Compliance Server requires the following:

-* Python3
-* Django
-* SQL Database (SQLITE3, Postgres, MariaDB, MySQL)
-* PIP for Python3
-* Various Python3 libraries
+A production environment for GovReady-Q will require:

-* Web server (Apache or NGINX for production)
+* A web server running Red Hat Enterprise Linux or Ubuntu 16.04
+* Apache or Nginx or other HTTP server
+* A database (Postgres, MySQL, Sqlite3 and others are supported)
+* Various Python 3 libraries, including Django

 ## <a name="installing"></a>Installing